giopogg/jtdm/README.md

 ## Fit a jtdm to data

-The package implements jtdm by sampling from the posterior distribution of the parameters, which has been analytically determined.
+The package implements jtdm by sampling from the posterior distribution of the parameters, which has been faytically determined.
 Therefore, there is no need for classical MCMC convergence checks.

 Fitting a JTDM the case study dataset of Poggiato et al. In prep.